awsdocs/amazon-redshift-developer-guide/doc_source/super-configurations.md

 SET parse_super_null_on_error=OFF;  --default strict mode for ingestion
 ```

-## Accessing JSON fields with upper or mixed case field names or attributes<a name="upper-mixed-case"></a>
+## Accessing JSON fields with uppercase and mixedcase field names or attributes<a name="upper-mixed-case"></a>

-When your JSON fields are in upper case or mixed case, then you must configure the enable\_case\_sensitive\_identifier to TRUE and wrap the mixed or upper case fields with double quotation marks\.
+When your JSON attribute names are in uppercase or mixedcase, you must be able to navigate SUPER type structures in a case sensitive way\.
+To do that, you can configure `enable_case_sensitive_identifier` to TRUE and wrap the uppercase and mixedcase attribute names with double quotation marks\.
+You can also configure `enable_case_sensitive_super_attribute` to TRUE\.
+In this case, you can use uppercase and mixedcase attribute names in your queries without wrapping them in double quotation marks\.

-The following example illustrates how to set the enable\_case\_sensitive\_identifier to query data\.
+The following example illustrates how to set `enable_case_sensitive_identifier` to query data\.

 ```
 SET enable_case_sensitive_identifier to TRUE;

--- Accessing JSON fields with uppercase and mixed-case names SELECT json_table.data."ITEMS"."Name",
+-- Accessing JSON attribute names with uppercase and mixedcase names SELECT json_table.data."ITEMS"."Name",
        json_table.data."price"
 FROM